-Every downstream waste process generates some amount of waste—meaning there is a residue of material that cannot be processed.
-For example, many recycling processes generate waste streams that cannot be turned into new commodities.
-EfW facilities generate a non hazardous ash residue composed of the noncombustible material in wastes and, to a lesser extent, materials added for air pollution control, such as activated carbon and lime.
-Over one-third of our ash is used beneficially at landfills as daily cover or for roadway materials.
-This practice reduces the amount of virgin soils that need to be used at the landfill.
+Every downstream waste process generates some amount of waste residual that cannot be processed.
+Similarly, many recycling processes generate waste streams that cannot be turned into new commodities.
+WTE facilities generate a non-hazardous ash consisting of the residue of the noncombustible material in waste and materials added for air pollution control, such as activated carbon and lime.

-In the U.S., roughly half of the total ash is managed in traditional landfills, with the rest placed in ash monofills (or landfills only containing ash).
+Roughly two-thirds of the total ash generated in the United States is managed in traditional landfills, either commingled with MSW or other non-hazardous waste, or beneficially reused as a daily cover.
+The rest is placed in landfills that contain only ash, called ash monofills.
 Finding additional uses for ash is a key objective for Covanta and the industry.